-If you have been a member of KiwiSaver for at least three years, you may be able to withdraw all, or part, of your savings to put towards buying your first home.
+If you have been a member of KiwiSaver for at least 3 years, you may be able to make a withdrawal from your savings to put towards buying your first home.

 Eligible members can withdraw their KiwiSaver savings (including tax credits).
 However at least $1,000 must remain in their KiwiSaver account.

 You must intend to live in the property.
 It cannot be used to buy an investment property.